Configuration

 password: ${NEO4J_PASSWORD}

-Recommended for: >100K nodes, production, complex graph queries
+Recommended for: >100K nodes, production, complex Cypher queries

 cef: